scRNA-tools/scRNA-tools/README.md

 * [@katrinleinweber](https://github.com/katrinleinweber) - Switch to preferred
   resolver for DOI links

-These people have added new tools or updated existing entries in the database (via GitHub):
+These people have added new tools, updated existing entries in the database (via GitHub) or made other minor contributions:

 [@nsalomonis](https://github.com/nsalomonis),
 [@TomSmithCGAT](https://github.com/TomSmithCGAT),